Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # What Industries Have Pay Equity for Minorities?
 To find the industries that are most welcoming to minorities, I will answering the following questions:
-- What are the average salaries for each gender by industry
+1. What are the average salaries for each gender by industry
-- What are the average salaries for each gender with a college education by industry
+2. What are the average salaries for each gender with a college education by industry
-- What are the average salaries for each race by industry
+3. What are the average salaries for each race by industry
-- What are the average salaries for each race with a college education by industry
+4. What are the average salaries for each race with a college education by industry

 Note: The users in the data are considered minorities if they are not white males.

-Observations
-Recommendations
-Note
 ## Gender
 <img width="1000" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/d8cec2a9-f229-4acb-92bb-5c8de0f060b4">